ec262/discovery/README.md

 ### Unique identifiers

-Chunk IDs must be unique to ensure safety.
+Task IDs must be unique to ensure safety.
 If there were collisions, then malicious clients could cheat or disrupt the system by, say, retrieving keys that they should not have access to.
 To generate unique task IDs, we store a single value in Redis that contains the highest-valued ID that has been